tinkerbeast/MyWpTheme/README-DEV.md

 ~* Build for sass components
 ~* Use wp ids and classes in my theme
-* Assign proper roles to the elements
-* Move navbar into header
+~* Move navbar into header - DROPPED: For page semantics - Added tarnsparent navbar in wishlist
 * Modify custom css for better bootstrap integration
 * Keep css in proper files
 * Add code pretifier
+* Move files into correct folders
-* Wordpress background and heading colour support integration
+~* Wordpress background and heading colour support integration - DROPPED: For incompatibilty with basic bootstrap concept - Added theme support in wishlist
-* Post content image and blockquote support
+~* Post content image and blockquote support
-* Screen reader check
+~* Screen reader check
 * Build and sanity and smoke tests

 Big list of TODOs and DONEs